shameondev/shameondev/README.md

 ## About me:
 - 🇷🇺 Currently I live in Moscow, Russia.
-- 🧑‍💻 I'm an intern developer at [Sber](https://www.sberbank.com/ru).
+- 🧑‍💻 I'm a React developer at [Sber](https://www.sberbank.com/ru).
 - 🧑‍🏫 Student of [21 Programming School](https://www.21-school.ru).
-- 🤖 Most of the time I'm writing on JavaScript.
+- 🤖 Most of the time I'm writing on Typescript.
-- 🚀 Currently working on my site as my workshop to try new things.
-- 🤗 Fun fact about me: sometimes I can code a whole CSS grid without googling the syntax.
-But not today :D
-- ✉️ You can shoot me an email at [fadeevd@me.com](mailto:fadeevd@me.com).
+- ✉️ You can shoot me an email at [shameondev@gmail.com](mailto:shameondev@gmail.com).
 - 📋 If you need my CV, you can grab it [here](https://drive.google.com/file/d/1h7NwWtrwc_M6MsdWYcoppRzAQFPcxo1c/view?usp=sharing).

 ## Core knowledges: